Polynomial Curve Systems are Exponentially Decaying: Hubbard tree

+Hence each edge is an attracting edge (see Figure~5).
+There are Hubbard trees for which some edges are neither expanding nor attracting.
+Nevertheless, we have the following lemma.

-\begin{lema} Suppose $E$ is an edge of a Hubbard tree.
-Then there is a $t \ge 1$ such that $f^t(E)$ covers either an expanding edge or an attracting edge. \end{lema} \begin{proof} For each $k \ge 1$, $T_k = f^k(E)$ is connected and is thus a subtree of $T$.
-Since $T$ has finitely many subtrees, there is a subsequence $\{k'\}$ so that all $T_{k'}$ are the same subtree $T'$.
-If $T'$ contains only one edge, it must be either an expanding edge or an attracting edge.
-Otherwise, repeat the same process for every edge of $T'$.
-Then either the image of each edge of $T'$ under the iteration of $f$ eventually cover the whole $T'$, or there is some edge $E'$ of $T'$ and a subsequence $\{k''\}$ such that $f^{k''}(E') = T''$ is a proper subset of $T'$.
-If it is the first case, each edge in $T'$ is an expanding edge.
-If it is the second case, repeat the same process for $T''$.
-Since $T$ is a finite set, we must eventually meet an attracting edge or an expanding edge. \end{proof}
+\begin{lema} Suppose $e$ is an edge of a Hubbard tree.
+Then there is a sub-interval $I$ of $e$ and an $n \ge 1$ such that $f^n$ maps $I$ homeomorphically onto an expanding edge or an attracting edge. \end{lema}

+\begin{proof} Let $H$ be the Hubbard tree and $e$ be an edge of $H$.
+For each $k \ge 1$, the set $H_k = f^k(e)$ is connected and thus a subtree of $H$.
+Since $H$ contains only finitely many distinct subtrees, there exists a subsequence $\{k'\}$ such that all $H_{k'}$ are the same subtree $H'$.
+If $H'$ consists of a single edge, then that edge must be either expanding or attracting.

+Otherwise, repeat the same process for each edge of $H'$.
+Then either the image of every edge of $H'$ under iteration of $f$ eventually covers the whole $H'$, or there exists an edge $e'$ of $H'$ and a subsequence $\{k''\}$ such that $f^{k''}(e') = H''$ is a proper subset of $H'$.
+In the first case, every edge in $H'$ is an expanding edge.
+In the second case, repeat the same procedure for $H''$.
+Since $H$ is a finite set, we must eventually reach either a subtree whose edges are all expanding, or a subtree consisting of exactly one edge, which is either attracting or expanding. \end{proof}